erika-e/dotfiles/README.md

 ## Future Enhancements

 I'd love pull requests!
-I've added a few issues for things I noticed while putting this together that I haven't had a chance to look at or fix.
+I've added a few issues for things I noticed while putting this together that I haven't had a chance to look at or improve.

-## Below This Point Are Working Notes

-Current state:

-* Installs homebrew
-* Installs git from the command line with brew
-* Installs brewfile dependencies
-* Installs oh my zsh
-* Fixed zsh-autosuggestions
-* Installs the VSCode extensions
-* Updates VSCode settings
-* Create a test dbt project
-* Do some dbt work and finish fleshing out aliases etc in .zshrc
-* Add audithelper to dbt project
-* Add default dbt deps file
-* Revisit VS code Settings
-* Snippets for dbt update vs code settings
-* Finish updating README
-* Basic sqlfluff

-Things to do:

-* Gitignore template
-* Add codegen helpers
-* Retest everything
-* Update resources again

 ## Resources I looked at along the way